Why Is my dog escaping from the yard or home?

 Here are three reasons your dog may be motivated to try to get away:

-Sexual motivation.
-If your dog is not neutered, he may be escaping to search for female dogs.
+Sexual motivation- If your dog is not neutered, he may be escaping to search for female dogs.
 There’s a simple solution: Neuter your dog.
 (The same holds true for unfixed female dogs, who may be escaping to find male dogs.)

-Lack of exercise and interaction.
-All dogs need exercise and interaction with their people.
+Lack of exercise and interaction- All dogs need exercise and interaction with their people.
 If your dog is spending too many hours out in the yard alone, escaping may be their way of dealing with loneliness and boredom.
 If you’re away from home all day, are there ways that you can break up the long days for them?
-Perhaps a neighbor could give them a walk halfway through the day or maybe you could arrange to have your dog visit another dog at a friend’s home some days while you are away.
+Perhaps a neighbour could give them a walk halfway through the day or maybe you could arrange to have your dog visit another dog at a friend’s home some days while you are away.
 Other options are putting your dog in doggie daycare or hiring a dog walker.
 Some dog walkers are seniors or students who don’t charge much — they mainly want to enjoy time with a dog.

-Separation Anxiety.
-By nature, dogs are social animals: they don’t like being alone.
+Separation Anxiety- By nature, dogs are social animals: they don’t like being alone.
 Dogs with separation anxiety exhibit distress and behaviour problems such as digging and scratching at doors, destructive chewing, howling, barking and whining, and urination or defecation when they’re left alone.
 Read more.

 Here are the various ways that dogs get out and some methods to prevent escape:

-- Latch-lifting.
-Some dogs have learned to open gates and door handles or knobs and let themselves out.
+Latch-lifting- Some dogs have learned to open gates and door handles or knobs and let themselves out.

-Solution – Most gates have a latch that can be secured by placing a clip through a hole when the latch is closed, and doors can be locked or blocked.
+Solution- Most gates have a latch that can be secured by placing a clip through a hole when the latch is closed, and doors can be locked or blocked.
 The clip can be a clip from an old leash, a lock, or a carabiner.
 If you need a reminder to use the clip and to get others to use it, put a sign on the gate that says, “Please clip the gate.”

-- Jumping or climbing over the fence.
+Jumping or Climbing over the Fence

-Solution – Look for and move objects that the dog may be using as aids.
+Solution- Look for and move objects that the dog may be using as aids.
 For instance, if the doghouse or a tree that the dog can climb is close to the fence, they may be able to use them to jump over it.
 Add additional fencing to add height to your fence.